 Gregory T. Angelo

-Gregory T. Angelo is the executive director of Log Cabin Republicans.
+Gregory T. Angelo is the president of Log Cabin Republicans.

 How can you be gay and a Republican?
 It’s a question I’m often asked by Democrats, and one I’m always happy to retort.
 Gay Republicans exist: deal with it.
 Similarly, liberals sneer at the notion that Republicans support the environment.
 Well, we do — but unlike the breathless doomsday predictions of blowhards like Al Gore, conservative conservation policy is rooted in practical reality.
 As Earth Day is today, a rundown of the GOP’s history supporting sound sustainable policy is apropos.

 In the case of this year’s Conservative Political Action Conference (CPAC), the old chestnut that “those ignorant of history are doomed to repeat it” has never been more applicable.
 That’s why Log Cabin Republicans is not participating in this year’s CPAC, and why, as an organization, it was necessary to explain to our members and supporters the truth as to why we are not.